This article is a list of Tapestry Board Game Civilizations, together with short strategic advice on how to play them.

 The trick is to combine both bonuses.
 Examine the board and determine where the enemy will expand to.
 Place a token there, gain VP, and later (when they conquer) also gain the benefit on the tile.
 Traders are more powerful on a crowded map (3 or 5 player game).

-Apparently still not strong enough (or the players don’t know how to play them), they get two more resources at the start.
+Apparently still not strong enough (or the players don’t know how to play them), they get two more resources and 10VP at the start.

 That’s all sixteen of them.
 Some stronger, some weaker, others more direct or more of a gamble.
 For a high score, you must play by your civilization’s strengths and make sure you cash in all of its rewards.